Stalking Charges Defense

 Chapter 12 of the Texas Penal Code defines the penalties that are available to punish a convicted stalker.
 A first stalking offense is a third degree felony, punishable by a prison sentence of between two and ten years and a fine of no more than $10,000.
 A second stalking conviction is a second degree felony, punishable by a prison sentence of between two and 20 years and a fine of no more than $10,000.
 A stalking conviction establishes a serious criminal record that can last a lifetime.

 The prosecution is required to prove every element of a stalking charge in a court of law.
-This is a high legal standard for any prosecutor to attain in Houston.
+This is a high legal standard for any prosecutor to attain.
 An experienced stalking defense lawyer will identify the weakest elements of the prosecution’s case to bring about a reduction in charges or case dismissal.
 A felony conviction can make it difficult for a defendant to gain access to professional licenses, employment opportunities and educational programs.
 A convicted stalker can also be stripped of their voting privileges and the right to own a firearm.